September 2017 Financial Update

 - harvest some capital gains (yes, gains)

 - fund my solo 401k to create a tax shelter for income from Root of Good

 Over the next few months, I’m planning on releasing more Europe Trip Report posts with tons of pictures along with a few other finance-related posts.
 I’ve been working on a lot of back end technical stuff with the blog and have some more tinkering to do in the next few months.
 This is exactly the kind of “internet-y” nerding out I hoped to do in early retirement.
 I just didn’t know exactly what it would look like four years ago when I first made the shift away from working for the man.

 Camp FI in Virginia

 In other exciting news, I volunteered to speak at a four day retreat in April 2018.
 At “Camp FI” in Virginia, 50 FIRE-seekers will camp in the woods, recreate, and mingle while listening to and hanging out with their favorite FIRE bloggers and podcasters.
 Or something like that.
-There are still several tickets available starting at $225 including lodging, food, and activities for four days if you are interested (click here).
+There are still several tickets available starting at $225 including lodging, food, and activities for four days if you are interested (click here) (update: as of Nov 1, 2017 these tickets are all sold out but they have a waiting list if you are interested in signing up).
 Past guests LOVED it – rave reviews.
 Other camps sold out within days or weeks of tickets going on sale so please be aware tickets won’t be available forever if you’re thinking about it.

 I don’t make money if you sign up, but figured I’d throw the opportunity out there for those within driving distance of Petersburg or Richmond, Virginia with $225+ burning a hole in their pockets and an overwhelming desire to saturate themselves in FIRE-knowledge for a few days.